 - Your pool is leaking more when the pump is off (because when your pump is on it’s under a vacuum)

-– If you see air coming into the pump basket.
+- Seeing air come into the pump basket.

 Number 4 on our list of 5 common causes of pool leaks is broken pipes.
-This can include
+Your pool’s plumbing system is complex, which unfortunately means that leaks can spring up in a variety of locations throughout the piping.
+This can include…

 When the pool and the pool return pipes settle in the ground at different rates, this almost always results in a leak where the return meets the pool wall.
 This type of leak is a very common leak location.